-The three general functions of the nervous system-receiving, deciding, and reacting to stimuli-are termed sensory, integrative, and motor.
-Structures called sensory receptors at the ends of peripheral neurons provide the sensory function of the nervous system (see chapter 11, p.
-389).
+The three general functions of the nervous system-receiving information, deciding what to do, and acting on those decisions-are termed sensory, integrative, and motor.
+Structures called sensory receptors at the ends of neurons in the peripheral nervous system (peripheral neurons) provide the sensory function of the nervous system (see chapter 11, p.
+396).
 These receptors gather information by detecting changes inside and outside the body.
 They monitor external environmental factors such as light and sound intensities as well as the temperature, oxygen concentration, and other conditions of the body's internal environment.

-Sensory receptors convert (or transduce) their information into nerve impulses, which are then transmitted over peripheral nerves to the CNS.
-There the signals are integrated-that is, they are brought together, creating sensations, adding to memory, or helping produce thoughts.
+Sensory receptors convert (or transduce) their information into impulses, which are then conducted along peripheral nerves to the CNS.
+There the signals are integrated.
+That is, they are brought together, creating sensations, adding to memory, or helping produce thoughts.
 Following integration, conscious or subconscious decisions are made and then acted upon by means of motor functions.